The Amazing Gallbladder

 1. Vitamin A Deficiency

-Because the fat-soluble vitamins are associated with bile problems, if you don’t have enough bile, you become deficient in vitamin A. That’s when the vision becomes a problem at night dry skin.
+Because the fat-soluble vitamins are associated with bile problems, if you don’t have enough bile, you become deficient in vitamin A. That’s when the vision at night and dry skin become problems.

 But it’s not necessarily what you eat that makes you healthy.
 It’s what you digest.
 Without that bile – and I find out that a lot of people don’t have enough bile – you can’t extract that vitamin A to release the benefits from the vitamin A. Vitamin A supports all the mucous membranes in your sinuses so when you start digesting foods properly and get the vitamin A, the sinuses clear up as well.